INSaFLU/insaflu_docs/docs/bioinformatics_pipeline.rst

 This generic build uses as reference sequence (as tree root and for mutation annotation) one of the reference sequences of the projects included in the Nextstrain dataset.

-Currently, the generic build does not generate a Time-Resolved Tree (unlike the virus-specific builds).
+Currently, the generic build does not generate a Time-Resolved Tree.
+To do this you need to select the Generic with TimeTree option.

+**Generic with TimeTree**

+This build is similar to the Generic build, but it also builds a time tree, inferring a mutation rate from the sample dates.
+Like in the Generic build, one reference is required to align the dataset consensus sequences.
+Nonetheless, unlike in the Generic build, the reference is not specifically defined as the root, but the root is inferred from the data instead.
+To make use of this build, you need to accurately specify dates associated with each sample.

 .. important::